 One can make that case.

-On the same day - Monday - ABC News reported on a CNN poll showing that more than one-quarter of registered voters have never heard of Warren, and that more than half of Democratic voters and Democrat-leaning independents think Clinton should pick someone other than Warren.
+On the same day - Monday - ABC News reported on a CNN poll showing that more than one-quarter of registered voters never heard of Warren, and that more than half of Democratic voters and Democrat-leaning independents think Clinton should pick someone other than Warren.

 I generally think running mates and hoopla over them during campaign summers tend to make little difference come fall.